Riboflavin: Functions

 Riboflavin is essential to the formation of two major coenzymes, FMN and FAD.
 These coenzymes are involved in energy metabolism, cell respiration, antibody production, growth and development.
 Riboflavin is essential for the metabolism of carbohydrates, protein and fats.
-FAD contributes to conversion of tryptophan to niacin (vitamin B3) and the conversion of vitamin B6 to the coenzyme pyridoxal 5'-phosphate requires FMN.
+FAD contributes to the conversion of tryptophan to niacin (vitamin B3) and the conversion of vitamin B6 to the coenzyme pyridoxal 5'-phosphate requires FMN.
 Riboflavin is involved in maintaining normal circulating levels of homocysteine; in riboflavin deficiency, homocysteine levels increase, elevating the risk of cardiovascular diseases.

 Redox reactions

 Redox reactions are processes that involve the transfer of electrons.
 The flavin coenzymes support the function of roughly 70-80 flavoenzymes in humans (and hundreds more across all organisms, including those encoded by archeal, bacterial and fungal genomes) that are responsible for one- or two-electron redox reactions which capitalize on the ability of flavins to be converted between oxidized, half-reduced and fully reduced forms.
-FAD is also required for the activity of glutathione reductase, an essential enzyme in formation of the endogenous antioxidant, glutathione.
+FAD is also required for the activity of glutathione reductase, an essential enzyme in the formation of the endogenous antioxidant, glutathione.

 Micronutrient metabolism

 Riboflavin, FMN, and FAD are involved in the metabolism of niacin, vitamin B6, and folate.
 The synthesis of the niacin-containing coenzymes, NAD and NADP, from tryptophan involves the FAD-dependent enzyme, kynurenine 3-monooxygenase.
 Dietary deficiency of riboflavin can decrease the production of NAD and NADP, thereby promoting niacin deficiency.
-Conversion of vitamin B6 to its coenzyme, pyridoxal 5'-phosphate synthase, involves the enzyme, pyridoxine 5'-phosphate oxidase, which requires FMN.
+Conversion of vitamin B6 to its coenzyme, pyridoxal 5'-phosphate, involves the enzyme, pyridoxine 5'-phosphate oxidase, which requires FMN.
 An enzyme involved in folate metabolism, 5,10-methylenetetrahydrofolate reductase, requires FAD to form the amino acid, methionine, from homocysteine.

 Riboflavin deficiency appears to impair the metabolism of the dietary mineral, iron, which is essential to the production of hemoglobin and red blood cells.
 Alleviating riboflavin deficiency in people who are deficient in both riboflavin and iron improves the effectiveness of iron supplementation for treating iron-deficiency anemia.

 Synthesis

 Biosynthesis

 Biosynthesis takes place in bacteria, fungi and plants, but not animals.
 The biosynthetic precursors to riboflavin are ribulose 5-phosphate and guanosine triphosphate.
-The former is converted to L-3,4-dihydroxy-2-butanone-4-phosphate while the latter is transformed in a series of reactions that lead to 5-amino-6-(D-ribitylamino)uracil.
+The former is converted to L-3,4-dihydroxy-2-butanone-4-phosphate.
+Guanosine is degraded to 4-hydroxy-2,4,5-triaminopyrimidine, which is transformed into 5-amino-6-(D-ribitylamino)uracil.
 These two compounds are then the substrates for the penultimate step in the pathway, catalysed by the enzyme lumazine synthase in reaction EC 2.5.1.78.

 In the final step of the biosynthesis, two molecules of 6,7-dimethyl-8-ribityllumazine are combined by the enzyme riboflavin synthase in a dismutation reaction.
 This generates one molecule of riboflavin and one of 5-amino-6-(D-ribitylamino) uracil.
 The latter is recycled to the previous reaction in the sequence.

 Conversions of riboflavin to the cofactors FMN and FAD are carried out by the enzymes riboflavin kinase and FAD synthetase acting sequentially.